 SUMMARY

-A French heritage language speaker is someone raised in a home where French is spoken, either by parents, caregivers, or both.
-These individuals often have personal, familial, or cultural connections to the French language and come from diverse backgrounds with varying levels of proficiency.
-Exposure to the broader English-speaking environment in the U.S. may result in greater English proficiency, but their unique linguistic journey remains significant.
+- A French heritage language speaker is raised in an environment where French is spoken but is not the main language.
+These French Heritage speakers often have personal, familial, or cultural connections to the French language and come from diverse backgrounds with varying proficiency levels.

 Key distinctions from traditional world language learners: